sajjadulalam/made-project/project/project-plan.md

 # Project Plan

 ## Title
-Water Quality Analysis in Local Water Bodies
+Water Quality Analysis in Local Water Bodies accross U.S

 ## Main Question
 What are the key factors influencing water quality in local water bodies, and how do they vary across different locations and seasons?